-In 2014, the European Union passed Regulation (EU) 910/2014, on electronic identification and trust services for electronic transactions in the internal market (eIDAS), to regulated and authorise electronic signatures across the European Union.
+In 2014, the European Union passed Regulation (EU) 910/2014, on electronic identification and trust services for electronic transactions in the internal market (eIDAS), to regulate and authorise electronic signatures across the European Union.

 The simple electronic signature is the least secure of these three types of signatures.
 Examples of a simple e-signature are scanned signatures and a basic digital signature such as the one made on the terminal of a postman.

 As the name suggests, the advanced electronic signature is the second most secure type of e-signature.
 It is usually recommended in cases of large financial transactions and business.
 Unlike the simple e-signature, the advanced e-signature has certain criteria which have to be met in order to be classified as such.

 eIDAS states that an advanced electronic signature must follow these security measures: